kernelkit/infix/doc/introduction.md

     SNMP (MIB), used to describe the subsystems and properties of the system.
 [^2]: Return Merchandise Authorization (RMA), i.e., broken beyond repair
-    by end-user and legible for return to manufacturer.
+    by end-user and eligible for return to manufacturer.
+[^3]: Customer specific builds can define their own `failure-config`.
+    It may be the same as `factory-config`, with the hostname set to `failure`, or a dedicated configuration that isolates interfaces, or even disables ports, to ensure that the device does not cause any security problems on the network.
+E.g., start forwarding traffic between previously isolated VLANs.